 Explosion Damages S.Dakota School

-Rhonda Lautt, who lives a block away, said she felt her house shake from the explosion.
+The school appeared to be heavily damaged and was still engulfed in flames at about 10 p.m., said Rhonda Lautt, who lives a block away.
+Lautt said she felt her house shake from the explosion.

 ``I was out in my kitchen, and I can see the schoolhouse ... and it’s still burning,″ she said.

-The glow from the blaze was visible up to 5 miles outside town, according to witnesses.
+The glow from the blaze was visible for miles, radio stations reported.

 Plankinton is about 90 miles west of Sioux Falls.